madsmsc/SFMovieService/README.md

 * The title autocompletion doesn't seem to work in FF.
 Maybe it just doesn't support some of the new HTML5 features.
 * Sql injection.
 I should sanitize the input from SF movie api.
-* Implement DTOs as well.
-* Use stubs to do testing of DOA methods.
-Maybe use Sinon framework.

 ## Testing
 The unittests are written and run using the mocha framework and